iterative/PyDrive2/docs/filemanagement.rst

 Get files by complex queries
 ----------------------------

 We can get a file by name and by other constraints, usually a filename will be unique but we can have two equal names with different extensions, e.g., *123.jpeg and 123.mp3*.
-So if you expect only one file add more constraints to the query, see `q_parameters`_, as a result we get a list of `GoogleDriveFile`_ instances.
+So if you expect only one file add more constraints to the query, see `Query string examples <query_parameters>`_, as a result we get a list of `GoogleDriveFile`_ instances.

 .. code-block:: python